Beth Peterson

 Beth Peterson (born March 1, 1994) is a Canadian curler from Winnipeg, Manitoba.
-She currently skips her own team out of the Assiniboine Memorial Curling Club in Winnipeg.
+She currently plays third on Team Kelsey Calvert.

 Career

-Peterson won the 2015 Manitoba Junior provincial championship skipping her team of Robyn Njegovan, Melissa Gordon and Breanne Yozenko.
+Juniors

+Peterson represented Manitoba at the 2011 Canada Winter Games alongside teammates Robyn Njegovan, Melissa Gordon and Breanne Yozenko.
+There, they finished third in their pool with a 2–3 record, not enough to advance to the playoff round.
+In 2015, the same team won the 2015 Manitoba Junior provincial championship.
 At the 2015 Canadian Junior Curling Championships, they finished in fifth place with a 6–4 record.

+Women's

 The following season, her team began competing on the World Curling Tour and finished runner-up at the 2015 Mother Club Fall Curling Classic.
 Peterson won her first tour event at the 2016 Atkins Curling Supplies Classic where she defeated Darcy Robertson 7–6 in the final.
 At the 2017 Manitoba Scotties Tournament of Hearts, Peterson skipped her team to a 4–3 record, not enough to qualify for the playoff round.
+During the 2017–18 season, Team Peterson won the Fort Garry Industries Bonspiel, beating out Katie Chappellaz in the final.
+The team also reached the semifinals of the Atkins Curling Supplies Classic and the quarterfinals of the MCT Championships.
+Despite their successes on tour, Team Peterson was unable to advance to the 2018 Manitoba Scotties Tournament of Hearts after losing out in their regional qualifiers.

 Peterson and longtime teammate Melissa Gordon added Jenna Loder and Katherine Doerksen to their team for the 2018–19 season.
 The team had three semifinal finishes on the tour and won the Manitoba Scotties Berth Bonspiel to qualify for the 2019 Manitoba Scotties Tournament of Hearts.
 Peterson would have her most successful provincial championship to date, finishing 5–2 through the round robin and qualifying for a tiebreaker against Abby Ackland.
 Despite tying the game in the seventh end, Team Peterson would give up three points in the eighth end, ultimately losing the game 8–7.
 The 2019–20 season was a successful season for the Peterson rink as they qualified for the playoffs in eight of their ten events.
 They also got to play in their first Grand Slam of Curling event at the 2019 Tour Challenge Tier 2 where they lost in the semifinal to South Korea's Kim Min-ji.
 Despite entering the 2020 Manitoba Scotties Tournament of Hearts as the fourth seed, Team Peterson finished the round robin with a 2–3 record, failing to reach the championship pool round.